-Mr Richard Homsany B. Com, LL.B (Hons), CPA, Grad.
+Mr Richard Homsany (B. Com, LL.B (Hons), CPA, Grad.
 Dip.
-FINSIA, F Fin, MAICD Age 42
+FINSIA, F Fin, MAICD) (Non-Executive Chairman) Age 43

-Non-Executive Chairman

-Mr Homsany is Executive Vice President of Mega Uranium Ltd, a TSX listed company.
+Mr Homsany is Executive Vice President of Mega Uranium Ltd, a Toronto Stock Exchange listed company.

 Prior to this Mr Homsany was a corporate and commercial advisory partner with one of Australia's leading law firms.

-He is the principal of Cardinals Lawyers and Consultants and has been admitted as a solicitor for over 18 years.
+He is the principal of Cardinals Lawyers and Consultants and has been admitted as a solicitor for over 19 years.
 Mr Homsany has extensive experience in corporate law, including advising public resources and energy companies on corporate governance, finance, capital raisings, takeovers, mergers, acquisitions, joint ventures and divestments.

-Mr Homsany also has significant board experience with publicly listed resource companies.
+Mr Homsany also has significant board experience with publicly listed resource companies and in the resources industry.
 He has also worked for an ASX top 50-listed internationally diversified resources company in operations, risk management and corporate.